Youth Empowerment Fund

 Funding is available to organisations and groups that can show a clear connection to Tower Hamlets with an income of below £150,000.
 Applicants will also need to meet at least one of the below structures:

-- a Community Amateur Sports Clubs (CASCs)
+- Community Amateur Sports Clubs (CASCs)

-- a registered Community Interest Company (CIC)
+- Registered Community Interest Companies (CIC)

 Funding is not available to: